 Close your eyes and imagine yourself swinging on a warm sunny day.
-Feel the breeze blowing past you and the fluttering butterflies in your stomach as the swing reaches its highest point.
-The freedom and feeling of flying is one of the reasons why swings have remained a staple in backyards and playgrounds all over the world.
+Feel the breeze blowing and the fluttering butterflies in your stomach as the swing reaches its highest point.
+The freedom and feeling of flying are the reasons why swings have remained a staple in backyards and playgrounds all over the world.

 But what does swinging have to do with autism?
 Why are sensory and autistic swings and indoor sensory rooms becoming more popular?

 Before we dive into the specifics on sensory swings, we first must look at what sensory integration is.

 A pioneer in the field of occupational therapy (OT), Dr. A. Jean Ayers was both an OT and psychologist.
 She contributed a great deal to OT and developed a body of work discussing the theory of sensory integration.

 Sensory integration explains the relationship between the brain and behavior and why individuals respond in a certain way to sensory input.
 Dr. Ayres described sensations of touch (tactile), vision, smell, taste, and sound (auditory).
 Additionally, two more senses provide information that is critical for our function in daily life against gravity.
 Our vestibular sense (movement and balance) provides information about where the head and body are in space and in relation to the earth's surface.

 Proprioception (in joints and muscles) provides information about where and in what position our body is in space.
 Therapists from all disciplines now utilize sensory integration techniques in therapy.